 Additionally, the BOC Practice Analysis curricular content included in the MAT follows the five domains or content areas that comprise the role of the ATC.
-These AT practices are identified within the (BOC PA #7).
+These AT practices are identified within the (BOC PA #7 or BOC PA #8 starting April 2023).